 One Note Samba is a famous Bossa Nova by Antonio Carlos Jobim.
 The pattern requires you to keep the 1st string open for the first section, while the bass (played on beats 1 and 3) is moving down chromatically.
 The chords are: Cm7 – C7 – Bm7 – Bflat 7 (flat 5) Followed by: […]

 The song Perhaps was made famous by Doris Day in the 60s but was originally written in Spanish by Osvaldo Farrés.
 This is a guitar Bossa Nova arrangement I have made.
 Download it in the Latin Guitar Masters portal.

 Here is my arrangement of Luis Bonfa’s classic bossa nova hit.
 It was also performed on a film called Orfeo Negro and was originally called.
 Maha De Carneval.

 This piece, written by Paco De Lucia, was written in 1973 and is featured on is album Fuente y caudal.
 As told by his sister on the documentary Light and Shade Paco improvised this piece as a filler for the album.
 Ironically it was a runaway hit and helped Paco break in to the […]

-The music Girl from Ipanema (also known as Garota De Ipanema) was written by Antonio Carlos Jobim in the 1962.
-This song became an international hit by the mid 1960s after it was recordeed by Stan Getz with Joao Gilberto on guitar and his wife Astrud on vocals.
+The music Girl from Ipanema (also known as Garota De Ipanema) was written by Antonio Carlos Jobim in 1962.
+This song became an international hit by the mid-1960s after it was recorded by Stan Getz with Joao Gilberto on guitar and his wife Astrud on vocals.